GoPro has completely revolutionized the photography & video world.

 With a bit of practice, a GoPro allows anyone to get incredible action shots that were once only reserved for pros with very expensive gear.
 To maximize your success, I wanted to share a few tips to help you get the most out of this amazing camera.

 GoPro cameras are incredibly small, but so are their batteries.
-To reduce your camera’s power drain and extend battery life, remember to turn off WiFi when not in use.
+To reduce your camera’s power drain and extend battery life, remember to turn off Wi-Fi when you’re not using it.

-Fog will develop inside the plastic housing if your camera is exposed to changing temperatures and humid environments.
-When using it on a sunny day while surfing, for example, moisture/fog can build up inside the housing due to the warm battery.
+Fog will develop inside the plastic housing if your GoPro is exposed to changing temperatures and humid environments.
+When using it on a sunny day while surfing, for example, condensation can build up inside the housing due to the warm battery.

-To help prevent this phenomenon GoPro makes special no-fog inserts that can be purchased, but a few grains of dry rice or slivers of toilet paper will also work in an emergency.
+To help prevent this phenomenon, GoPro makes special no-fog inserts that work pretty well.
+In an emergency, a few grains of dry rice or slivers of toilet paper are better than nothing.

-If you know you’ll be using it in a fog-inducing environment, I also recommend storing the camera and case inside a plastic ziplock bag with desiccant packs made from silica gel to further dry everything out the night before.
+If you know you’ll be using it in a fog-inducing environment, I also recommend storing the camera and case inside a plastic ziplock bag with desiccant packs made from silica gel to further dry everything out when you’re not using it.